Best Online Learning Strategies for Adult Learners That Work

 Strategy 7: Sleep-Integrated Learning

-For adult learners, this means that late-night cramming sessions produce inferior results compared to shorter study periods followed by proper sleep.
-The brain uses downtime, particularly during REM sleep, to strengthen neural pathways and make associations between concepts.
+For adult learners, this means late-night cramming produces inferior results compared to shorter study periods followed by proper sleep.
+The brain uses downtime, particularly during REM sleep, to strengthen neural pathways and form associations between concepts.

 Implementation: Schedule difficult learning for earlier in the day, and review key concepts right before sleeping.
-Avoid studying new material late at night—instead, use those hours for light review.
+Avoid studying new material late at night—instead, use those hours for light review of already-learned material.

 Technology Tools That Enhance Adult Learning